How To Add Currency Conversion In WordPress

 • Currency table and converter widget

-• Can be integrated with a number of e-store plugins such as WooCommerce, Shop & Easy Digital Downloads.
+• Can be integrated with various e-commerce plugins such as WooCommerce, WP-eCommerce, Shopp, and Easy Digital Downloads.

 • Automatically determines local currency